The following are some of the Frequently Asked questions regarding COVID-19 and Concordia. These will be added to and updated as necessary.

 According to the Centers for Disease Control and Prevention, there is no vaccine to prevent coronavirus disease 2019 (COVID-19).
 The CDC recommends the following.

 The college is suspending events, excluding academic instruction, as of 5 p.m.
 March 13, 2020.
 This includes both college-sponsored and hosted events.
-Events are scheduled to resume on April 13.
+All in-person events are canceled until further notice.

 These circumstances have left some students in a vulnerable financial condition and all students in need of our most compassionate and creative support.
 Concordia staff are working diligently to ensure Cobbers are receiving the care they need to be safe, healthy and able to successfully continue their semester.
 If you would like to provide emergency funding for students or help where needed most, one of our generous graduates has stepped forward to match gifts in support of these efforts up to $50,000.
 Please join us at ConcordiaCollege.edu/CobbersCare.